 What is the Global Campaign for Education-US (GCE-US)?

 School Girls Unite is one of 80 organizations that make up the GCE-US, located in Washington, DC.
-This national coalition provides the latest information about the Education for All Act of 2016 and other legislation being considered in Congress.
+This national coalition provides the latest information about the Education for All Act (renamed the READ Act that finally become law) and legislation currently being considered in Congress.
 GCE-US is eager for blogs written by students so if you are interested, please let us know.
-We can arrange with GCE-US to loan you copies of “Girl Rising,” “He Named Me Malala,” and other films for building awareness and fundraising for this fundamental human right for girls everywhere.